-|Written by Jeremy Wyatt|
+|Written by Jeremy Wyatt

 ActiGraph was one of the very first commercial providers of wearable motion-sensing technology, with legacy products dating back to the 1990s.
-In the years since, innovations in hardware technology, cloud storage and computing, and system interoperability have vastly expanded the capabilities of wearable motion sensors, adding many new layers of complexity in the process.
+In the years since, innovations in hardware technology, cloud storage and computing, and system interoperability have vastly expanded the capabilities of wearable sensors, adding many new layers of complexity in the process.
 Although this type of technology has been used and validated in academic research for over twenty years, it’s still relatively new within the world of clinical drug development.
-And while a myriad of industry publications and resources provide guidance around various aspects of wearables and digital measures, there is still a large knowledge gap when it comes to actual implementation of digital measures in a clinical drug trial.
+And while a myriad of industry publications and resources provide guidance around various aspects of wearable sensors and digital measures, there is still a knowledge gap when it comes to actual implementation of digital measures in a clinical drug trial.

 I’ve read through the Playbook several times.
 Here, I’d like to offer up a few highlights that really get me excited about the opportunity to partner with some of the best and the brightest in the industry to move the needle forward and ultimately help patients live longer, better lives.